-When the manifestation of consciousness is autonomous and voluntary, its mental activities belong to the mental activities of the manas that controls it.
-Similarly, when mental activities manifested by the manas are instigated by a powerful consciousness, they still do not belong to the manas but to the consciousness.
-Although the manas acts as the master in this case, it is coerced rather than acting autonomously.
-For example, if parents instigate a young child to steal, the child, being too young to have independent judgment and unable to disobey, is compelled to comply.
-Thus, the act of stealing reflects the parents' greedy nature, and the stolen items belong to and are controlled by the parents.
-Similarly, if a master orders a dog to take a neighbor's belongings, it is the master who possesses the intent to steal, not the dog.
-The dog lacks autonomy and must obey its master.
-The stolen items belong to the master, not the dog.
-However, if the dog steals something alone without the master's instigation, the item belongs to the dog, indicating that the dog itself possesses the intent to steal.
+When the manifestation of consciousness is autonomous and voluntary, its mental activity belongs to the mental activity of the manas that controls it.
+When the mental activity manifested by the manas is instigated by a powerful consciousness, it still does not belong to the manas but to the mental activity of consciousness.
+Although the manas is in charge, it is forced rather than acting autonomously.
+For instance, if parents incite a child to steal, the child, being too young to assert independence or resist, has no choice but to obey.
+In this case, the act of stealing reflects the parents’ greedy nature, and the stolen items belong to and are controlled by the parents.
+Similarly, if a master orders a dog to take something from a neighbor, the theft is attributed to the master’s thieving intent, not the dog’s, because the dog lacks autonomy and must obey its master.
+The stolen goods belong to the master, not the dog.
+However, if the dog steals alone without the master’s instigation, the goods belong to the dog, indicating that the dog itself possesses a thieving intent.

-For instance, when a person uses a knife to chop firewood, it is the person who chops the wood, not the knife.
-Although the knife physically performs the chopping, it has no intention to chop; the firewood belongs to the owner, not the knife.
-Similarly, if a driver hits someone with a car, it is the driver who hits the person, not the car.
-The driver must compensate for the loss; the car cannot.
-Another example: if a master orders a servant to fetch water or craft gold objects, promising payment only upon task completion, the water fetched and the gold objects crafted belong entirely to the master.
+For example, when a person chops firewood with a knife, it is the person who chops the wood, not the knife.
+Although the knife physically cuts the wood, the knife has no intent to chop; thus, the wood belongs to the owner, not the knife.
+Similarly, if a driver hits someone with a car, it is the driver who caused the accident, not the car.
+The driver must compensate for the damages, while the car cannot.
+Another example: if a master orders a servant to carry water or forge gold objects, promising payment only upon task completion, the water carried and the gold objects forged belong to the master.
 These tasks are performed by the servant on behalf of the master, and thus the master bears responsibility.

 1